 Ischemic hepatitis differs from other types of hepatitis.
 Usually, “hepatitis” implies inflammation of the liver, which can have many causes, most commonly a virus (as in hepatitis A or B).
 However, in ischemic hepatitis, the liver is not inflamed.
 Rather, liver cell death (necrosis) occurs.
-It is termed hepatitis because, as in viral and other types of hepatitis, liver enzymes called aminotransferases leak from damaged liver cells into the blood.
+The term hepatitis is used because technically, it refers to any disorder in which liver enzymes called aminotransferases leak from damaged liver cells into the blood.

-Because the liver receives blood from the hepatic artery and portal vein, narrowing or blockage of one of these vessels does not usually cause ischemic hepatitis.
-This disorder results when blood flow in both vessels is reduced or blocked.
 The most common cause of blocked blood vessels is a blood clot.
-(Blockage by a blood clot is termed thrombosis.)
+(Blockage by a blood clot is called thrombosis.)
 Blood clots in the hepatic artery can have many causes, such as the following:

-Disorders that make blood more likely to clot (blood clotting disorders) can cause blockages in arteries or veins.
+Disorders that make blood more likely to clot (blood clotting disorders) can cause blockages in the hepatic artery or portal vein.
 These disorders may be inherited or acquired.